na-na-hi/renget/archive/pmdhelloworld.md

 ***

 I was utterly lost.
-Wandering through the forest in a single direction had gotten me nowhere - all the trees, rocks and small clearings had started to blend together into identical areas with no land marks.
+Wandering through the forest in a single direction was getting me nowhere - all the trees, rocks and small clearings had started to blend together into identical areas with no land marks.
 And to make matters worse, night had fully fallen, shrouding the whole area in an eerie darkness - only the full moon gave off any semblance of light.
 Actually - as I looked a bit closer at the night sky, there was no sign of the man in the moon, or any other recognisable stellar object.

 `I CAN SCRATCH THAT HOPE OF STILL BEING ON EARTH I GUESS.`